Amphetamines and Addiction Treatment

 Of these individuals, an estimated 4.5 percent used them with a prescription, while 2.1 percent used them without a prescription.

-Of the adults who used amphetamines illegally, an estimated 56.3 percent reported using them for “cognitive enhancement.”
+Of the adults who used these stimulants illegally, an estimated 56.3 percent reported using them for “cognitive enhancement.”

-Some side effects of amphetamines include higher heart rates, problems sleeping, and appetite loss.
+Some side effects include higher heart rates, problems sleeping, and appetite loss.
 They can also feel overwhelmingly tired.

-A common misconception about amphetamines is because many are available by prescription, they aren’t harmful or addictive.
-The U.S. Drug Enforcement Agency (DEA) classifies amphetamines as a Schedule II drug, which means they are addictive and have significant potential for abuse.
+A common misconception about this drug is that because many are available by prescription, they aren’t harmful or addictive.
+The U.S. Drug Enforcement Agency (DEA) classifies them as a Schedule II drug, which means they are addictive and have significant potential for abuse.
 This is the same drug class as painkillers.

-Another misconception is that a pill a person purchases on the street is truly amphetamine.
-Illegal labs produce amphetamine that may be mixed with other substances to try to make the pills or powders look more real.
+Another misconception is that a person can purchase a pill of this particular stimulant on the street.
+Illegal labs produce them and they may be mixed with other substances to try to make the pills or powders look more real.
 Examples include caffeine, sugar, other drugs, or even binding agents like baking powder.
-It’s really hard to know what a pill contains just by looking at it, and its side effect could be really dangerous, especially if it contains other chemicals or drugs.
+It’s really hard to know what a pill contains just by looking at it, and its side effect could be extremely dangerous, especially if it contains other chemicals or drugs.

 Dangerously high body temperatures